Relocating as a Senior Adult

 • Volunteering can be a great way to learn more about the needs of your town while meeting new people.

 • Learn something new!
 From fitness classes to community theatre, there are a variety of educational programs and organized clubs in all the counties.
-Check out Williamson County Parks and Recreation as well as Murfreesboro Parks and Recreation for more information.
+Check out Williamson County Parks and Recreation as well as Murfreesboro and Wilson County Parks and Recreation for more information.
 Local libraries also offer classes about various topics.

 • Check out the local arts scene and sporting event.
 Local colleges and universities have theatrical shows, musical performances, fine arts exhibits, and sporting events open to the public for free or for a small ticket price.